askui/askui/docs/versioned_docs/version-0.12.0/general/02-Getting Started/enterprise-checklist.md

 ### Windows
 When you want to use the `AskUI Runner` you will create a virtual environment.

 * Follow [these instruction](https://mothergeo-py.readthedocs.io/en/latest/development/how-to/venv-win.html).
-And consult your
+And consult your IT-department if you run into problems.

 ### Install Dependencies
 You will probably have to install dependencies like node-packages over a company internal repository management system like Artifactory.